Quansight-Labs/numpy_pytorch_interop/RFC.md

 ### Annotation-based preprocessing

-NumPy accepts virtually anything that smells like an array as an input
+NumPy accepts virtually anything that smells like an array as an input.

 ```python
 >>> np.add(1, 3)